dhis2-metadata/HIV_PREV/docs/hiv_prev-design.md

 As described above, all the dashboards and indicators are supported by an aggregate data model.
 This allows for mixed methods of reporting from various electronic and paper-based sources, enabling all data to be brought together for the purpose of analysis and use such as in an integrated HMIS.

-Where target aggregate data elements can be populated by aggregating the underlying Tracker data from the HIV Prevention tracker, we have pre-configured a set of program indicators and included the mapping of the target aggregate dimensions (data element UID and Category Option Combination UID).
+Where target aggregate data elements can be populated by aggregating the underlying Tracker data from the HIV Prevention tracker, we have pre-configured a set of program indicators and included the mapping of the target aggregate dimensions (data element CODE and Category Option Combination CODE).

 See [DHIS2 User documentation on how to use the Data Exchange App](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/exchanging-data/data-exchange.html).